-Throughout the year, ISRAC staff devoted their energies to improving the varied online training program for accredited organizations personnel and ISRAC-employed assessors.
+During the year, ISRAC staff devoted their energies to improving the varied online training program for the staff of accredited organizations.

-I would like to thank all ISRAC employees for their effort and willingness to work tirelessly in the various fields of ISRAC activity and for meeting all the international requirements for accreditation organizations.
+Thank you to all employees of ISRAC for the effort and willingness to work tirelessly in the various fields of activity of ISRAC Authority and to meet all the international requirements required of accreditation organizations.

-We have been working since 1997 to advance the Authority's mandate
+We have been working since 1997 to advance the Authority's mandate:

-"Promoting the quality and professional competence of calibrating / testing bodies harmonizing with the world for the benefit of the state and its citizens"
+"Promoting the quality and professional competence of calibrating / testing bodies harmonizing with the world for the benefit of the state and its citizens".

-I would like to thank the regulators who use ISRAC accreditation as part of their enforcement processes for which they are entrusted, to the stakeholders and to our customers, for the trust they have given and are giving to the Authority's activities.
+Thank you to the regulators who use ISRAC accreditation as part of the enforcement processes for which they are entrusted, to the stakeholders and to our customers, for the trust they have given and to give to the Authority's activities.

-Etty Feller General Manager, ISRAC Israel Laboratory Accreditation Authority
+Etty Feller ISRAC General Manager